jessepav/lacygoill-wiki-backup/vim/mapping.md

     EOF
     )
     :e /tmp/file
-    BufDelete in buf 1: tick is~
+    BufDelete in buf 1: tick is˜
-    BufWipeout in buf 1: tick is~
+    BufWipeout in buf 1: tick is˜
-    BufUnload in buf 1: tick is~
+    BufUnload in buf 1: tick is˜
-    BufNew in buf 1: tick is~
+    BufNew in buf 1: tick is˜
-    BufAdd in buf 1: tick is~
+    BufAdd in buf 1: tick is˜
-    BufCreate in buf 1: tick is~
+    BufCreate in buf 1: tick is˜
-    "/tmp/file" 0L, 0C~
+    "/tmp/file" 0L, 0C˜
-    BufRead in buf 1: tick is~
+    BufRead in buf 1: tick is˜
-    BufReadPost in buf 1: tick is~
+    BufReadPost in buf 1: tick is˜
-    BufEnter in buf 1: tick is~
+    BufEnter in buf 1: tick is˜
-    BufWinEnter in buf 1: tick is~
+    BufWinEnter in buf 1: tick is˜

     # special case where new buffer is unnamed
     $ touch /tmp/file; vim -Nu NONE -S <(cat <<'EOF'